makrai/notes/huang2104-factual-absive-summ.md

   model-generated summaries, which is
   * the same as weakly supervised factual consistency metrics (§3.2)

-## other methods. simple but useful methods and domain-specific methods
+## other methods: simple but useful methods and domain-specific methods

-* Matsumaru+ [2020] conjecture that one of the causes of factually inconsistent summaries lies in unfaithful document-summary pairs, which are used for training the model.
-To mitigate this issue, they further propose to filter inconsistent training examples with a textual entailment classifier
+* Matsumaru+ [2020] conjecture that one of the causes of factually inconsistency lies in unfaithful document-summary pairs, which are used for training
+  * they propose to filter inconsistent training examples with a textual entailment classifier
 * Mao+ [2020] apply constraints during the inference (i.e., beam search) stage
   * end decoding only when all the constraints are met
   * constraints are important entities and keyphrases
   * hE, how much improvement of factual consistency could be achieved by this method and how to design more useful constraints are still questions
-* summarization in special field are more different for their field characters.
+* summarization in special fields
   * As opposed to relatively open domain news
   * medical field, Zhang+ [2020b] optimize radiology reports summarization
   * Shah+ [2021] optimizes the factual consistency of health and nutrition
   * Yuan+ [2020]: e-commerce product